Alan Bates

-Early life
+Early life and education

 The blue plaque on Alan Bates's childhood home—in association with the British Film Institute.

 Bates was born at the Queen Mary Nursing Home, Darley Abbey, Derby, England, on 17 February 1934, the eldest of three boys born to Florence Mary (née Wheatcroft), a housewife and a pianist, and Harold Arthur Bates, an insurance broker and a cellist.
 They lived in Allestree, Derby, at the time of Bates's birth, but briefly moved to Mickleover before returning to Allestree.

 Both his parents were amateur musicians who encouraged Bates to pursue music.
 By the age of 11, having decided to become an actor, he studied drama instead.
 He further developed his vocation by attending productions at Derby's Little Theatre.

 Bates was educated at the Herbert Strutt Grammar School, Derby Road, Belper, Derbyshire (now "Strutts", a volunteer led business and community centre) and later gained a scholarship to the Royal Academy of Dramatic Art in London, where he studied with Albert Finney and Peter O'Toole, before leaving to join the RAF for National Service at RAF Newton.